 Feeding around 650 households each week, Gaining Ground in Concord, Mass., grows fresh, organic and nutritious food for local families.
 They cultivate fruits, vegetables, herbs and flowers and harvest maple syrup.
 All the food they grow is donated to emergency food pantries and free farmers markets.
 To increase production on the farm, Gaining Ground wanted to build a barn for its tractor, tools and cold food storage.
 More than 200 volunteers helped raise the barn, so Gaining Ground was looking for volunteer appreciation gift ideas to show their gratitude.
 With their one by one grant, Gaining Ground chose to give Authentic Unstructured Caps to the volunteers as a thank you.
 The hats were appreciated by all the volunteers who gave their time to help the farm.

 Interested in applying for a one by one grant?

 If you work with a 501(c)3 charity, religious organization or accredited school, we’d love to help you tell your story and raise awareness through our one by one charitable program.
-To learn more about how to receive nonprofit promotional items through the grant, click here.
+If you’re a nonprofit, learn more about our one by one grant here.